HaoranXue/Machine_Learning_For_Structured_Data/README.md

 Author: Haoran Xue

-This Python library is developed for my master thesis supervised by Dr. Franz Kiraly at University College London.
+This Python library is developed for my master thesis which is supervised by Dr. Franz Kiraly at University College London.

 In this python library,  we provide a data container and Multiply transformers for Structured data.